MichaelShaw/jam/README.md

 cargon run --example text

 # Todo
+- Case insensitive extension matching for texture arrays.
 - UI rendering pass ... just clear depth before?
 - Fix up our coordinate systems to be consistent ... texture UV+ with geometry xyz+ if possible for most obvious case ...
-- Only load PNGs in the texture directory (ignore .DS_Store etc.)
 - Decent point/pixel handling for tesselators/camera
-- Include App<State> type, with string VBO keys
+- Include convenience App<State> type, with string VBO keys
 - More re-ified handling of texture array layers, font/texture enum that's smarter
 - Before generating a font, check we have space, return a nice error message. e.g. the next power of 2 texture that has sufficient size to store the bitmap font texture (Nicer error message)